 Test Amount Day Two: 80g

 Test Meal day Two: Gluten free pasta with homemade pesto & fried mushrooms

 Test Amount Day Three: 120g (usually half a pack of supermarket bought mushrooms)

 Test Meal Day Three: Garlic (infused oil) & parsley mushrooms on gluten free toast

-Some tests are definitely easier than others however; for example when you test fructans (such as wheat, onion, broccoli) which are found in many foods you will be glad there are some foods containing fructans that can be had as a snack rather than needing to incorporate them into a full meal.
+Some tests are definitely easier than others.
+For example when you test fructans (such as wheat, onion, leek) which are found in many foods you will be glad there are some foods containing fructans that can be had as a snack rather than needing to incorporate them into a full meal.
 Bringing fructans back into the diet by trying 2 slices of bread was easy and enjoyable, and provided the first opportunity to enjoy some delicious fresh bread!
 There are many different foods which contain fructans, and so you should always test a few different ones (or more if you want), especially if you feel fructans are a particular problem for you.

 There are no rules to what foods you choose when it comes to the re-introduction phase, but it is likely more support may be required.
 At this point we would recommend for anyone following the diet to speak to your healthcare professional for more assistance and some pointers of where best to start.
 Make sure you do complete the re-introduction phase fully so that you can incorporate as much variety of low FODMAP and high FODMAP containing foods into your diet.
 A wide variety is key to your digestive health and you may even find benefits once they are reintroduced.
 It is understandable why some people are reluctant to complete this phase fully especially if their symptoms have been significantly reduced by the diet and the thought of getting those symptoms back are quite scary.